TYPO3/tailor/README.md

 ./vendor/bin/tailor ter:publish 1.5.0
 ```

+> [!NOTE]
-**Note:** Both `set-version` and `ter:publish` provide options
+> Both `set-version` and `ter:publish` provide options
-to specify the location of your extension.
+> to specify the location of your extension.
 If, like in the example
-above, non is set, Tailor automatically uses your current working
+> above, non is set, Tailor automatically uses your current working
-directory.
+> directory.

 ## Publish a new version using your CI